 Arthritis Treatment Clinic in Burbank, CA

-At Burbank Urgent Care, our experienced doctors specialize in diagnosing and treating arthritis and related conditions.
-For more information, call us today or schedule an appointment online.
+Arthritis is characterized by pain and swelling of one or more joints.
+Pain, swelling, decreased flexibility in motion, and rigidity are some of the signs and symptoms.
+Reducing symptoms and improving quality of life can be accomplished with medication, physical therapy, or even surgical procedures.
+At Burbank Urgent Care and Walk-In Clinic, our experienced doctors specialize in diagnosing and treating arthritis and related conditions.
+For more information, make a reservation or contact us today.
 We are conveniently located at 3413 W. Pacific Avenue Suite # 102 Burbank CA 91505.

 Table of Contents: